admost/AMR/IOS_Integration/AMR2.0/README.md

 * Zone Id(s) provided in [Admost Mediation Dashboard](http://dashboard.admost.com).

 ## Setup
 You can install AMR SDK and mediation adapters using CocoaPods (recommended) or add AMR SDK framework files and mediation adapters files manually to your project.
-### Installation With CocoaPods
+### <a name="install00"></a>Installation With CocoaPods
 + <a name="install0"></a>**Create your podfile and install**

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like AMR in your projects.
 See [getting started](https://guides.cocoapods.org/using/getting-started.html) guide for more information on installing cocoapods.